Transfer Money

 Be aware that for your first transaction or if you’re using a different funding source for the first time, there might be some additional delay.

-We know you might be curious about the exact wait times, but unfortunately, it varies for different people, so that’s why we always suggest having a back-up cash reserve.
+We know you might be curious about the exact wait times, but unfortunately, it varies for different people, so that’s why we always suggest having a backup cash reserve.

 Receiving Money from Western Union

 If you choose to pick up cash funded by a credit or debit card, you can usually get access to your funds within minutes.
-The bank account option will involve a delay.

 Tips for Western Union